simelo/hardware-wallet-js/DOCUMENTATION.md

 *Params:*
 - inputTransactions: List of objects with the following fields:
   * `hashIn`: Input hash.
   * `index`: Index of the address, in the hardware wallet, to which the input belongs.
+It is possible not to supply it if input belongs to an address not managed by electronic wallet device.
 - outputTransactions: List of objects with the following fields:
   * `address`: Skycoin address in `Base58` format.
   * `addressIndex`: If the output is used for returning coins/hours to one of the addresses of the hardware